aabryant3/simpl/demo.md

 This is the third line.

 This is the fourth line.
-This is my favorite line.
+This is the only line I like.

 This is another test to practice updating a file.